hollowdll/hakjdb/docs/hakjctl-commands/generated/hakjctl_info.md

 Meaning of the returned fields:

 General
-- kvdb_version: Version of kvdb.
+- server_version: Version of the server.
-- api_version: Version of API.
+- api_version: Version of the API.
 - go_version: Version of Go used to compile the server.
 - os: Server operating system.
 - arch: Architecture which can be 32 or 64 bits.